 Pre-investment inspection system

+We perform process hazard assessment before plant construction to ensure a high level of safety.
 Internal regulations require a pre-investment inspection to verify plant safety when there are plans to invest in a new plant, plant expansion, or plant modification of a certain scale or larger.
 Inspection and approval prior to trial operation provides an additional confirmation of plant safety before commercial operation begins.
+The inspection system is applied not only in Japan, but also outside of Japan.

 Safety assessment is performed as part of the pre-investment inspection.
 Ranks are assigned based on the degree of hazard, with methods such as HAZOP* utilized in the risk assessment of high hazard facilities, and other risk assessment methods utilized for low-risk plants which are deemed to be vital.